dessalines/essays/why_not_signal.md

 ### Self hosted

-A messaging platform should be able to be run in an entirely private manner, controlled only by the person who has downloaded its software.
+A messaging platform should be able to be run in an **entirely private manner**, controlled only by the person who has downloaded its software.
 That person should also be able to build the project from its original source code, ensuring that nothing nefarious was inserted.

 Having full control over your data is extremely important, especially for activists who want to avoid malicious 3rd parties.

-### Federated
+### Federated / Decentralized

-The best way to describe federation, is to think of email.
+The best way to describe [federation](https://networkcultures.org/unlikeus/wp-content/uploads/sites/2/2013/03/networktypes.png), is to think of email.
 Many people can sign up on different email services (Gmail, hotmail, etc), yet can still email each other.
 In the same way, a communications platform should be able to talk with other people running the same software elsewhere.

-Peer-to-peer (P2P) is a subset of federated, where instead of anyone being able to run a server, the server is as small as an app.
+Peer-to-peer (P2P, or distributed) is a subset of federated, where instead of anyone being able to run a server, the server is as small as an app.
 These apps communicate not through servers, but directly with each other.

 ### No required linkable identifiers